Home » Top 10 Tips for Buying Seeds Online

 Different Types of Seed Companies

-Some larger companies are one-stop-shopping providing all your garden seeds, including flowers, herbs, cover crops seeds and more.
-These companies may sell all the vegetable, flower and herb seeds you may be looking for.
+Some larger companies offer one-stop shopping for all your garden seeds, including flowers, herbs, cover crops, and more.
+These companies may sell all the vegetable, flower, and herb seeds you may be looking for.

 But then there are the smaller companies that specialize.
-They may specialize in only selling only tomatoes and peppers that are organic, or they my sell only flowers and herb.
+They may specialize in only selling only organic tomatoes and peppers that are organic, or they may sell only flowers and herbs.

-Most times, I find that need to order from at least two different companies to get everything I need for my garden.
+I usually need to order from at least two different companies to get everything I need for my garden.

 Best Tips for Buying Garden Seeds Online